mconlon17/organization-ontology/README.md

 ### Editors' version

 Editors of this ontology should edit the templates in the templates folder.
+Imported terms are added to the `org-header.ttl` file using protege and the MIREOT plug-in.

 ## Documentation